-Identify, formulate, research literature and analyse complex problems reaching substantiated conclusions using first principles of mathematics, natural sciences and engineering sciences, with holistic considerations for sustainable development.
+Identify, formulate, research literature and analyse broadly defined engineering problems reaching substantiated conclusions using analytical tools appropriate to the discipline or area of specialisation.

-- A systematic, theory-based understanding of the natural sciences applicable to the discipline and awareness of relevant social sciences. - Conceptually based mathematics, numerical analysis, data analysis, statistics and formal aspects of computer and information science to support detailed analysis and modelling applicable to the discipline.
+- A systematic, theory-based understanding of the natural sciences applicable to the subdiscipline and awareness of relevant social sciences. - Conceptually based mathematics, numerical analysis, data analysis, statistics and formal aspects of computer and information science to support detailed consideration and use of models applicable to the subdiscipline. - A systematic, theory-based formulation of engineering fundamentals required in an accepted subdiscipline. - Engineering specialist knowledge that provides theoretical frameworks and bodies of knowledge for an accepted subdiscipline.